-Organising care for a loved one can be a daunting experience.
-With so many options out there, from live-in care through to specialised dementia care and rehabilitative care – it can be tricky to know where to look.
+Organising care for a loved one can be daunting.
+With so many options out there – from live-in care to specialised dementia care and rehabilitative care – you may be unsure where to look.

 1. Home care

 A fear of losing independence and leaving home is a common reason why many people delay seeking care.
 However, the good news is that there are various care options that allow people to receive support from the comfort of their own home.

 Having a paid carer visit your loved one at home can make a huge difference, especially if they have mobility issues.
 It’s worth considering care at home if someone’s struggling to cope with daily tasks, has trouble getting around, or doesn’t want to move into a care home (as long as their home is still safe and suitable for them to live in).

 Home carers are often very flexible and can help with daily tasks like cooking, washing, dressing, and meal preparation.

 Help at home from a paid carer usually costs around £20 per hour, but this will vary depending on the area.
 You can learn more about home care, including things to consider, a breakdown of cost, and how to arrange it on the NHS website.